-A short story from our Summer 2016 issue.
+A short story from the Summer 2017 issue.

 A short story from the Summer 2013 issue.